Conclusion: What to Do Next

 Name two types of long-term effects of AI coding tools that have not been adequately studied, and for each, describe what method you would use to study it and why.

 Deskilling: the concern that relying on AI suggestions atrophies developers' ability to solve problems independently.
 This is hard to study with an experiment (you cannot ethically deprive developers of tools for years).
-A longitudinal observational study comparing skill assessments (code challenges, interview performance, debugging exercises) over time for heavy versus light AI tool users would be one approach—with careful attention to confounding by role, tenure, and tool type.
+A longitudinal observational study comparing assessments on code challenges, interview performance, and debugging exercises over time for heavy versus light AI tool users, with careful attention to confounding by role, tenure, and tool type, would help answer the question, but good luck getting funding.

 Code maintainability: whether AI-generated code is harder or easier to maintain over time.
-An MSR study following repositories that adopted AI coding tools and measuring maintainability metrics (churn rate, code complexity, time to understand unfamiliar code) over one to two years would provide evidence—again with caution about confounding and selection bias.
+An MSR study following repositories that adopted AI coding tools and measuring maintainability metrics like churn rate or code complexity over one to two years would provide evidence, again with caution about confounding and selection bias.

 You are asked to advise your organization on whether to mandate AI coding tools for all developers.
 What two pieces of evidence would you most want before making a recommendation, and why?